logzio/logz-docs/_source/user-guide/insights/index.md

 : This table gives more complete information on the insights shown in the chart

 Notifications control
-: Allows you to set emails or alert endpoints that will receive a message when Logz.io finds new insights in your account {:.letter-labels}
+: Allows you to set emails or notification endpoints that will receive a message when Logz.io finds new insights in your account
+{:.letter-labels}